 8. Reward yourself

-Learning how to operate the brain’s automatic processing can help make tasks a lot easier.
+Learning how to operate the brain’s automatic processing can help increase Executive Function capacities and make tasks a lot easier.
 But, as anyone who has set a new goal knows, you can’t create a new habit merely by wanting to.
 The trick is to pick the right cues and rewards to help your brain feel enthusiastic about achieving the goal.
 The cue is the thing you see or smell or feel that makes you start the habit, while the reward is what you feel after completing the habit.
 It's important to reward yourself for completing even the smallest steps toward a larger goal.
 A reward can be anything from a 5-minute break to getting that new pair of shoes you've been eyeing.

 9. Explore different ways to learn new information